delucis/smufl-glyphs-info/README.md

 ## Details

-The Glyphs font editing software allows for the [expansion of its standard glyph database][0848a1b2] and [custom categorisation in its left sidebar][ab9bad53] by providing custom `GlyphData.xml` and `Groups.plist` files.
+The Glyphs font editing software allows for the [expansion of its standard glyph database][0848a1b2] and [custom categorisation in its left sidebar][ab9bad53] by providing custom `GlyphData-smufl.xml` and `Groups-smufl.plist` files.

   [0848a1b2]: https://glyphsapp.com/tutorials/roll-your-own-glyph-data "Roll Your Own Glyph Data - Tutorial on glyphsapp.com"
   [ab9bad53]: https://glyphsapp.com/tutorials/custom-sidebar-entries-in-font-view "Custom Sidebar Entries in Font View - Tutorial on glyphsapp.com"

 This package provides:

-1. [`GlyphData.xml`](dist/GlyphData.xml), which describes all of the glyphs defined in the SMuFL specification’s [`glyphnames.json`][dcbb20f3] so that Glyphs can understand these nonstandard codepoints.
+1. [`GlyphData-smufl.xml`](dist/GlyphData-smufl.xml), which describes all of the glyphs defined in the SMuFL specification’s [`glyphnames.json`][dcbb20f3] so that Glyphs can understand these nonstandard codepoints.

-2. [`Groups.plist`](dist/Groups.plist), which defines a custom `SMuFL` category in Glyphs’ left sidebar with sub-categories for each unicode range specified in the SMuFL specification’s [`ranges.json`][442459d7].
+2. [`Groups-smufl.plist`](dist/Groups-smufl.plist), which defines a custom `SMuFL` category in Glyphs’ left sidebar with sub-categories for each unicode range specified in the SMuFL specification’s [`ranges.json`][442459d7].

   [dcbb20f3]: https://w3c.github.io/smufl/gitbook/specification/glyphnames.html "Information about glyphnames.json from the SMuFL specification"
   [442459d7]: https://w3c.github.io/smufl/gitbook/specification/ranges.html "Information about ranges.json from the SMuFL specification"